Munchappy/legal/COURIERS_HOME.md

 ## How Your Pay Is Structured

 Your earnings come entirely from the customer, not from Munchappy.
+We charge them on your behalf.

 When a customer places a delivery order, they pay a delivery fee as part of their order.
 That fee is collected by Munchappy on your behalf.
 Once you complete the delivery, Munchappy deducts a small platform fee and remits the remainder directly to you.